 Need direction, guidance, and understanding about the CKA

-As part of holding PCC credentials, I had to take the CKA (Coaching Knowledge Assessment) which allowed me to understands the process and sharing with my mentor coaching client some great insights and tips that will make the CKA prep less scary or confusing and you will feel more relaxed when you take the exam.
+As part of holding PCC credentials, I had to take the CKA (Coaching Knowledge Assessment) which allowed me to understands the process and sharing with my mentor coaching client some great insights and tips that will help your CKA prep be less confusing and more relaxing.

 Do you feel lost and not sure where to start?

 Do you feel at lost?

-As a past president of the ICF Raleigh Area Chapter I guided many coaches and gained much knowledge that can save you time and money. let me help you make the application process is not stressful or confusing, it won't even look that hard.
+As a past president of the ICF Raleigh Area Chapter I guided many coaches and gained much knowledge that can save you time and money. let me help you make the application process not stressful, I promise that suddenly it won't even look that hard.